-The museum is home to a wide collection of local insects by earliest naturalist like Alfred Wallace.
+The museum is home to a wide collection of local insects by the earliest naturalists like Alfred Wallace.

 I really like the traditional longhouses which were used by tribals to live in the remote jungles of Sarawak and Borneo.
-Each tribe had a distinct style of longhouses and traditional.
-The tribals used bow and arrows along with blow-pipes with poisoned needles to attack their enemies.
+Each tribe had a distinct style of longhouses and traditions.
+The tribals used bows and arrows along with blowpipes with poisoned needles to attack their enemies.
 The skeletons of the enemies are hung in the Iban houses for prayers worships.
 Other tribes in the region include iban, melanau, bidayuh.